nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Doctor Duke can diagnose illnesses and suggest medicine accordingly faster than visiting a General Practitioner.

+Note: Dr Duke is NOT a multi-user application as defined by CS2113 rules, and does not violate any of the conditions listed of a multi-user application by CS2113 definition.

 ## Start Guide

 1. Ensure that you have Java 11 or above installed.